tomaslangkaas/dejavu.js/README.md

 View instances are the most important part of coding with `dejavu.js`.
 View instances are functions, but often behave more like objects.
 This requires some explanation.

 View instances have private, observable properties, as the `message` property in the code above.
+These properties can be bound and displayed in the HTML template.
 These observable properties are accessed with function syntax.

 View instances also have public, unobservable properties, as the `alertMessage` action in the code above.
 These properties are accessed with object syntax.